dbeleza/ASOS/README.md

 **NOTE**

-I'm sorry but I did not have time to investigate why after we run UI Tests, when we launch the app, it appears with a black background screen under the tableView.
-I tried to do a quick investigation and I found some people saying that this might be caused by an XCode issue.
+I did not have time to investigate an issue after we run the app after executing UITests.
+When we launch the app, the table view appears with a black background as well as the cells.
+I tried to do a quick investigation but I did not found any fix for this.
 In order to fix this, we need to reset the simulator 😩

 # API